 Several limitations of this systematic review are noted.
 First, the published studies included in this review reflect only a portion of the total career aspiration interventions carried out globally.
 Furthermore, the requirement for studies to be published in the English language likely means some quantity of germane intervention studies published in alternative languages have not been incorporated into this review.
 Excluding intervention studies which reported data on children’s career interests (or other similar constructs) without additionally reporting data on their career aspirations also limited the breadth of the review.
 Finally, because inferences made regarding the possible consequences of job automation depend on recent models which remain subject to various socio-economic uncertainties, they should be viewed as tentative and subject to potential revision as new models are developed.

-Conclusion and implications
+Conclusion and Implications

-In setting out to critically evaluate the ways in which recent career aspiration intervention approaches have/have not addressed ongoing changes within and across occupations, this systematic review identified several insights and possible gaps in how children’s career pursuits are supported.
+In setting out to critically evaluate the ways in which recent career aspiration intervention approaches have/have not addressed ongoing changes within and across occupations, this systematic review identified several insights and possible gaps in how children’s and adolescents’ career pursuits are supported.
 In targeting specific groups, more intervention studies involved children from lower socio-economic backgrounds and several included female-only participants.
 A higher proportion of intervention studies also targeted children in adolescene.
 However, the opportunities and risks associated with automation and job change are multifaceted and are potentially spread differentially across groups (Sowa et al., 2022).
-To support children’s career pursuits and preparedness for changing career conditions a broader consideration of different influences concerning gender and social class could be beneficial.
-Researchers and practitioners may also need to carefully consider the factor of age when planning career aspiration interventions.
+To support children’s and adolescents’ career pursuits and preparedness for changing career conditions a broader consideration of different influences concerning gender, age, and social class could be beneficial.
 Because aspirational change is not easily achieved even when self-belief and interest changes occur (Archer et al., 2014), interventions may need to support children earlier in their development to minimise discrepancies between their aspirations and future job supplies or to achieve various social goals.

 Most intervention studies in this review included sector-specific objectives and learning content, frequently covering STEM-related topics and skills.
-Nonetheless, to help children develop skills and beliefs that more closely correspond to future career opportunities, intervention approaches could also facilitate learning about the changing task and skill requirements within target occupations or sectors.
+Nonetheless, to help children and adolescents develop skills and beliefs that more closely correspond to future career opportunities, intervention approaches could also facilitate learning about the changing task and skill requirements within target occupations or sectors.
 This intervention content could include observing role models in emerging industries, opportunities for new skill development, and information relating to the evolving demands of occupations (Lent, 2013a, 2013b).
 Findings from this review revealed intervention content has primarily covered the present realities of occupations and job markets.
-To strengthen children’s meta career understanding it may help to provide learning opportunities on the changing makeup of job markets and career pathways.
+To strengthen children’s and adolescents’ meta career understanding it may help to provide learning opportunities on the changing makeup of job markets and career pathways.
 Exploration of relevant supports, barriers, and coping strategies to manage job change and uncertainty may offer additional benefits (Lent, 2013a).
-While practitioners should use their professional judgement to limit children’s potential misunderstandings and anxiety, such approaches may better enable children to develop the future-related knowledge, self-efficacy beliefs, and outcome expectations to make and sustain informed career goals and choices.
+While practitioners should use their professional judgement to limit potential misunderstandings and anxiety, such approaches may better enable children and adolescents to develop the future-related knowledge, self-efficacy beliefs, and outcome expectations to make and sustain informed career goals and choices.

 References